Jardo72/rdbms-diff/README.md

 ## Record Count Comparison Tool
 The following command will display instructions about how to start comparison of record count for particular tables.
-Start this command in the root.
+Start this command in the root directory of this project.
 ```
 python -m rdbmsdiff.recordcount.main -h
 ```